-Access to the 12 volt 35 ampere hour battery is through the right rear baggage compartment panel.
-The stainless steel box has a plastic drain tube which is normally closed off with a clamp and which should be opened occasionally to drain off any accumulation of liquid.
-The battery should be checked frequently for proper fluid level, but must not be filled above the baffle plates.
-All connections must be clean and tight.
+Access to the 12-volt 35 ampere hour battery is gained through the top panel of the fuselage nose section.
+The stainless steel battery container has a plastic drain tube which is normally closed off with a clamp that should be opened occasionally to drain off any accumulation of fluid.

+The battery fluid level must not be brought above the baffle